Policy 850.90: Public Works Construction

 In the event the general contract intends to self-perform the plumbing, HVAC work or electrical work, the general contractor must be properly licensed by the state of Idaho to perform such work.
 The general contractor must demonstrate compliance with this requirement by listing the valid contractor’s license number for the plumbing, HVAC or electrical work to be self-performed by the general contractor on the bid form.

-At the time subcontractors are named in accordance with this section, they must possess the appropriate licenses or certificates of competency issued by the state of Idaho covering the contractor work classification in which each respective subcontractor is named, except in cases where the project is financed in whole or in part by federal aid funds.
+At the time subcontractors are named in accordance with this section, they must possess the appropriate licenses or certificates of competency issued by the state of Idaho covering the contractor work classification in which each respective subcontractor is named, except where a license is not required by Idaho law or in cases where the project is financed in whole or in part by federal aid funds.
 In such cases, the subcontractor must possess the appropriate license or certificate at or prior to the award and execution of the contract.

 The general contractor may not name any subcontractor in his bid unless he has received communication from the subcontractor by telephone, mail, facsimile, electronically or in person.
 In the event the general contractor who secures the contract cannot finalize the terms of the agreement between him and a named subcontractor for any reason other than cost, the general contractor shall name another subcontractor by written notification within ten (10) days of being awarded the contract.
 The general contractor shall disclose to the board the cost for the work to be performed by substitute contractor.
 If the amount of the substitute subcontractor’s bid is less than the original subcontractor’s bid, the reduction in cost shall be passed through to the benefit of the board.